rathore90/Payment_WebAPI/README.md

 # Payment_WebApi

-This project was built with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.5, .Net Core
+This project was built with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.5, .Net Core, and the SQl server can be installed, run, and configured by running docker-compose file.

 ## Development server